Azure-App-Service/ReleaseNotes/README.md

 With the latest updates to our back end, we pushed in March 2017, we introduced the following new features and improvements:

+## May 2017 Release ##
+* Stability, reliability and perf fixes in our platform code and security updates for OS.
+* Site restart from portal/API will perform hard restart of the app and the kudu site
+* Site slots and slot swaps will now work
+* Auto scale should now work with CPU and memory metrics.
+* SSH to app container from Kudu.
+Use {kudu site}/webssh/host or the SSH option under the Debug Console menu to get to this.
+* Docker image CI/CD from DockerHub.
+In DockerHub webhooks, use kudu site URL with basic auth publishing credentials to call to {kudu site}/docker/hook.
+Additionally add appsetting DOCKER_ENABLE_CI=true
+* Wildcard domain name support
+* Automatic PORT detection for custom images
+* Testing in Production (TiP)
+* Always ON functionality to keep your site always warm and avoid cold start.
+* Nodejs and docker logs will respect the Diagnostics logging setting.
+So you now need to turn it on if you want to see the logs.
+We will make this the behavior for the other stacks a bit later.

 ## March 2017 Release ##

 * Added Websockets support.